sallahda/realtime-election/README.md

     docker-compose ps
     ```

-2. Run the application, to create tables and generate mock data for candidates and voters:
+2. Run the application to create the database, tables, and generate mock data:
     ```bash
     python app.py
     ```

-3.
+3. In different terminals, run the following commands simultaneously:
+    ```bash
+    python voting-system.py
+    python spark-streaming.py
+    ```

+4. To visualize all the processed data in real-time, run:
+    ```bash
+    streamlit run streamlit-dashboard.py
+    ```

-## Contributing
+## Acknowledgements

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.
+Thanks to Yusuf Ganiyu for the knowledge shared through his tutorial.